jbiatek/BSGRulebook/rulebook.md

 #### Revealed Cylons during the Sleeper Agent phase

-If the Resurrection Ship is a hazardous location, revealed Cylon players should receive Loyalty cards, look at them, then immediately pass them on to *one* human player of their choice.
+If the Resurrection Ship is a hazardous location, revealed Cylon players receive Loyalty cards, look at them, then immediately pass them on to *one* human player of their choice.
 They must not follow any text that says to "immediately reveal this card".
 The human player who receives these cards is the one who will reveal them.

 If the Resurrection Ship is not hazardous, revealed Cylons get their extra Loyalty card, but do not automatically pass them off, nor do they reveal them even if it says to "immediately reveal this card".
 Instead, they can choose to pass them off as an action in the Resurrection Ship when the game resumes.